abhishekdongle/MVVMArchitecture/README.md

 # MVVMArchitecture
-MVVM Architecture with Dagger 2
+MVVM Architecture with Dagger 2 in Java